LostRhapsody/blackgate/README.md

 Status: Fields have been added to structs, commands, fields, and inputs.
 Partial logic and functions have been implemented, but not tested or validated, just scaffolded.
 Next step: More OIDC research and implementation planning and testing.
 Claude Sonnet 4 couldn't handle this one entirely solo.

+**Update JWT Extraction Logic**
+Status: The token itself for JWT authentication is expected to be stored in the route record in the current implementation.
+In a production scenario, it's more likely the token will come from the client... to make this make a bit more sense, we may update it to do that instead.
+A bit more research is required.

+**Database Module Updates**
+The database module has been introduced to simplify calling the database and retrieving data.
+It still needs some more updates, and current locations in code need to be refactored to fetch using it instead of sqlx as well.
+Keeps all our queries and database logic organized.

 **Sections with detailed information on features below**